-The patent contingency lawyers at Glancy Prongay & Murray LLP share the risk of litigation with their clients.
+The patent litigation lawyers at Glancy Prongay & Murray LLP share the risk of litigation with their clients.
 Patent cases take technical knowledge, litigation skill, and the resources and perseverance to fight against capable and well-funded adversaries.
 If your patent is being infringed upon by a large company, it is likely that the company will be willing to spend a significant portion of the license fees they would have to pay you on litigation.
 Therefore, it rarely makes sense to file a case on the hope that a reasonable offer will be forthcoming relatively quickly.
 Instead, patentees must be prepared to go the distance, through an exhaustive discovery process, trial, appeal, and parallel proceedings in the U.S. Patent and Trademark Office challenging the validity of the asserted patents.

 Accordingly, it is extremely important to make sure that a patentee’s case is strong before commencing litigation.
 Before filing, patentees must consider: